adamluckydo/ontology/3_Buddhism/Buddhism.md

 "Existence isn't real, but it isn't _not_ real either. 😏"

-In Buddhism, the nature of reality is explained by The Middle Way.
+In Buddhism, the nature of reality is explained by the Middle Way.
 The Middle Way is both a way of living (avoiding extremes of self-gratification and self-mortification) and a way of looking (seeing neither existence nor nonexistence as real).

-How does The Middle Way result in the end of clinging?
+How does the Middle Way result in the end of clinging?
 Imagine this: You're walking, and suddenly you see a snake two feet in front of you.
 You startle because you think it's real, but it turns out it was actually just the end of a hose.
 Whew, what a relief.
 The Middle Way is basically that, but for _everything_.
-And with the right practice, seeing this not-quite-reality of things isn't just faith-based, it's experiential.
+And with the right practice, seeing this not-quite-reality of things isn't just faith-based, it's directly experienced.
 So basically, through Buddhism, you gain the power to turn snakes into hoses.
 Exciting.

 #### What is this Middle Way even based on?

-The Middle Way is justified by the concept of Emptiness.
+The Middle Way is based on the concept of Emptiness.
 Specifically, the emptiness of all phenomena.

 In this case, Emptiness does _not_ mean "nothingness"; it's not claiming that nothing exists.
 Instead, it's claiming that things don't exist in the way we naturally believe they do.
 And despite the name, it's also not endorsing nihilism.
-In addition to disavowing both existence and nonexistence, the Buddha condemned the stances of both nihilism and eternalism (that things are either totally meaningless, or totally meaningful, respectively).
+So in addition to disavowing both existence and nonexistence, the Buddha also condemned the stances of both nihilism and eternalism (that things are either totally meaningless, or totally meaningful, respectively).
+As we'll come to find out, the Buddha was a big fan of negation in general.

 #### So what actually _is_ Emptiness, then?

 When something is "empty", it is empty of "inherent existence": It doesn't actually exist in any real, independent way.
 It's helpful to think of "empty" as an adjective.
-But in this case, an adjective that applies to literally everything that exists: Physical objects, thoughts, and even consciousness itself.
+But in this case, it's an adjective that applies to literally everything: Physical objects, thoughts, even consciousness itself.

 For instance, imagine a can of soda.
 "Soda" is really just a label that we give to mixtures of carbonated water, sugar, and flavorings.
 So "soda" itself is empty.
 And that carbonated water is just a label for a mixture of water and oxygen molecules, so it's empty too!
-And molecules are just labels for groupings of atoms, and so on and so forth.
+And molecules are just labels for groupings of atoms... and so on and so forth.

 So, according to Emptiness: "Things" are really just labels that point to groups of smaller things happening together (all of which are empty too).
-This differs from our natural method of interpreting phenomena, in which we perceive phenomena, instantly unconsciously label it, and conceive of that label as an inherently existing "thing".
+This differs from our natural method of interpreting experience, in which we perceive some phenomenon, instantly unconsciously label it, and conceive of that label as an inherently existing "thing".

 #### How does this all relate to The Middle Way?

-The Middle Way states that reality neither exists nor doesn't exist, and Emptiness shows that things don't inherently exist.
-So Emptiness itself implies the Middle Way.
+The Middle Way states that reality neither exists nor doesn't exist.
+Emptiness shows us that things don't have an inherent existence.
+So Emptiness itself defines the Middle Way.

 #### "It" "Is" "Soup"